acoco10/Hotel-Cancellation-Model/README.md

 Our model is also optimized to decrease false positives (predicting a customer will cancel when in reality they do not cancel).
 By creating a model which predicts cancellations precisely, hotels can maximize their profits by overbooking with confidence.

-However, we did find that models oriented for maximising the avoidance of false positives does lead to a dip in profit as then the model is reluctant to predict cancellations.
+However, we did find that models oriented for maximising the avoidance of false positives lead to a dip in profit as then the model is reluctant to predict cancellations.
 As such, while a Random Forest model that scores a 0.99 precision score (which is a measure of how likely it is to produce True positives) is possible we are recommending our XG boost model which still scores a 0.86 in precision but is much more accurate.
 If a hotel is completely risk averse they can use the first model and take a dip in potential profits: we call this the profit-precision trade off.

 ## Data: